Prof Aylwyn Walsh

 - Location: 1.10 Stage@Leeds

-I work on performance and social change as researcher and applied theatre practitioner.
-I am predominantly interested in a feminist approach using critical ethnographic methods and my research spans social, political and activist performance, radical pedagogies and intercultural performance as well as arts and mental health.
-In addition to my work with students, I direct Company with no name - a weekly theatre session for people using mental health services.
+I am a South African scholar-activist working on performance and social change as researcher and applied theatre practitioner.
+I am predominantly interested in feminist approaches, critical ethnographic methods and my research spans social, political and activist performance, radical pedagogies and intercultural performance as well as arts and mental health.
+Having worked between academia and professional practice since 2009, I conduct socially engaged research on place-based struggle and the value(s) of participation to intervene for social change.

-At Leeds, I am the director of Postgraduate Research Studies in the shool of Performance and Cultural Industries and currently programme leader of the MA in Applied Theatre & Intervention.
+At Leeds, I am the Director of Postgraduate Research Studies in the shool of Performance and Cultural Industries and former programme leader of the MA in Applied Theatre and Intervention.
 My approach to teaching, research and work prioritises an ethos that is collaborative, feminist and queer.
+I have an interest in ethical practice.

-In the past several years I've developed practice-led research in womens prisons in the UK, and in psychiatric hospitals.
+In the past several years I've developed practice-led research in women’s prisons and probation settings in the UK, and in psychiatric hospitals.
 I regularly practice in communities including with partners in criminal justice, as well as mental health contexts, alongside activist training in ‘disobedient theatre’.
+My collaborative artistic work has been exhibited in ‘Deviant Women’ (SMOQUA festival, Croatia).

 In 2019/20, I was Principal Investigator on ‘Imagining Otherwise: Transforming Spaces of Community through Arts Education’, with collaborators in Cape Town, South Africa.
-It was a phase 2 project funded by Changing the Story [AHRC/GCRF].
-IN 2022, we are expanding on impact with POW, a living archive project.
+It was a project funded by Changing the Story [AHRC/GCRF].
+In 2022, we expanded on impact with POW, a living archive project.

 In 2018/19 I was co-convenor of the Sadler seminar series 'Activist Tactics: Performing Geographies of Social Change' with Prof. Paul Routledge, and co-investigator on 'ilizwi lenyaniso lomhlaba': a South African participatory youth-led project also funded by AHRC/GCRF project Changing the Story.

 I co-convene the Theatre and Performance Research Association Working Group ‘Performance, Identity and Community’.
-In PCI, I co-convene the Participation Research Group.
+In PCI, I have co-convened the Participation Research Group since 2017.

 In addition to leading trainings in arts activism, I have served as board member of TIDAL in Leeds, working to support activism in Leeds to be more effective in achieving social, economic and environmental justice, as part of national and international movements for change.